NOAA-FEAT/FTRpack/README.md

 # pkgdown template <img src="man/figures/logo.png" align="right" style="padding: 10px"/>

 This is a template for a FTRPack GitHub repository, R package, and pkgdown website.
-It will have a NMFS palette, appropriate license and disclaimer, and a NMFS footer with logo.
+It has a NMFS palette, appropriate license and disclaimer, and a NMFS footer with logo.
 It has GitHub Actions that will automatically rebuild the site whenever the files are changed.
 The instructions will use the **usethis** and **pkgdown** packages.
 So